What you need to know about getting tested and self-isolating in Scotland right now

 Despite a rapid increase in coronavirus vaccinations across Scotland, with the Scottish Government now reporting that over three and a half million people in the country have now received their first dose, new cases remain high ahead of the country’s anticipated move into level zero next week.

-Wednesday July 7 saw 3,929 new positive coronavirus cases reported by the Scottish Government, with cases recently spiking as the First Minister Nicola Sturgeon said that cases could be ‘levelling off’.
+Wednesday July 7 saw 3,929 new positive coronavirus cases reported by the Scottish Government in a recent spike which the First Minister Nicola Sturgeon has said could now be ‘levelling off’.

+But rising hospital admissions are expected to continue, with Scottish hospitals warning that they are not yet past the peak.

-With many restrictions across the country now slightly eased, the First Minister Nicola Sturgeon has used many of her coronavirus briefings to encourage Scots to get tested regularly – especially before and after travelling or socialising indoors.
+With many restrictions across the country now slightly eased, Nicola Sturgeon has used many of her coronavirus briefings to encourage Scots to get tested for covid-19 regularly – especially before and after travelling or socialising indoors.

-Here’s everything you need to know about where to get a Covid test, what a lateral flow test is and when you should self-isolate to prevent the spread of covid-19.
+Here’s everything you need to know about where to get a Covid test, what a lateral flow test is and when you should self-isolate.

 If you notice coronavirus symptoms such as a new, continuous cough, high temperature or fever and a loss of, or change in, taste or smell, you should book a polymerase chain reaction (PCR) test within the first three days of your symptoms appearing.